rightscale-cookbooks/rs-lamp/README.md

 Example runlist: `["rs-lamp::default", "rs-mysql::server", "rs-application_php::default"]`

-To import a dump after the setup, place the `rs-lamp::dump_import` recipe in the runlist after the recipes mentioned above and set the `rs-lamp/dump_file` input.
+To import a MySQL database dump after the setup, place the `rs-lamp::dump_import` recipe in the runlist after the recipes mentioned above and set the `rs-lamp/dump_file` input.
 This input should be the location of the dump file relative to the root of the repository.